Since very few people are going to naturally find themselves Googling:

 - Physical examination,

-- This may be the best option if the veterinarian thinks the stomach has been permeated as a result of the NSAID ingestion.
+- This may be the best option if the veterinarian thinks the stomach has been permeated due to the NSAID ingestion.

-NSAID Toxicity is fairly common, most veterinarians should be very familiar with the clinical signs and treatment options available such as veterinary medications and surgery.
+Since NSAID Toxicity is standard, most veterinarians should be familiar with the available clinical signs and treatment options, such as veterinary medications and surgery.

 Now…